achung3/TillTheEnd/README.md

 2. Open GameMaker Studio 2
 3. Import the .yyz file
 4. Now run (F5)
-    - To start the game, level 1: press 1
+    - 1: To start the game, level 1
-    - To look at the instrctions: press 2
+    - 2: To look at the instrctions
-    - For testing purpose we added going another room, level 2: press 3
+    - 3: For testing purpose we added going another room, level 2
         - However changing levels/room will result in restarting the room.
 These are located in objCommand.
+    - P: Pause
+    - once the game ends
+        - G: restart the game
+        - H: end game

 Cheat Codes